AliChoukatli/CyberShield-Enterprise/04_Zero Trust & Security Hardening/Documentation/04 - Security_Exposure.md

 ---

-# ✅ How to Verify if ASR Rules Are Applied
+## ✅ How to Verify if ASR Rules Are Applied

 This guide explains how to check whether **Microsoft Defender Attack Surface Reduction (ASR) rules** are active on a system, and to display each rule along with its configured action (`Block`, `Audit`, `Warn`, or `Disabled`).

----

-## 🔍 Step-by-Step Verification via PowerShell

 You can run the following PowerShell script to get the list of ASR rules applied and their corresponding actions in a readable format.